basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 modify a strongly consistent object without attaching a context to the request, the request will always fail.

+The vector clocks used by Riak's strong consistency subsystem differ from those used for eventually consistent operations, but their usage by connecting clients is the same.

 ## Strongly Consistent Writes

-The best practice for writing to strongly consistent keys is essentially the same as for writing to non-strongly-consistent objects.
+The best practice for writing to strongly consistent keys is essentially the same as for writing to eventually consistent objects.
 You should bear the following in mind:

 1. If you _know_ that a key does not yet exist, you can write to that